fmbento/data_insight_gen/README.md

 # Run and deploy in Google AI Studio

-Open and run this app in your Google AI Studio space: https://ai.studio/apps/drive/1FjP1L0qdoy0gBJfaSFkSqSA3kREzgAyW
+Open and run this app in your [Google AI Studio](https://ai.studio/apps/drive/1FjP1L0qdoy0gBJfaSFkSqSA3kREzgAyW) space.

 # Run Locally